top of page

 Comments

-© 2025 by ICM Global Funds Pte.
+© 2026 by ICM Global Funds Pte.
 Ltd. All rights reserved.

-The information on this website is solely for information purposes and is not intended to be, and should be construed as, an offer or recommendation to buy and sell investments.
-If you are in any doubt as to the appropriate course of action, we would recommend that you consult your own independent financial adviser, stockbroker, solicitor, accountant or other professional adviser.
+All investments carry risks, including the risk of loss of capital, and may not be suitable for everyone.
+The information on this website is solely for information purposes and is not intended to be, and should be construed as, an offer or recommendation to buy or sell investments.
+If you are in any doubt as to the appropriate course of action, you should consult your own independent tax/financial adviser, stockbroker, solicitor, accountant or other professional adviser.

-Past performance is no guide to the future.
-The value of investments and the income from them may go down as well as up and investors may not get back the full amount they originally invested.
-The information herein has been obtained from sources believed to be reliable but no representation or warranty is given or may be implied that they are accurate or complete.
+Past performance is not necessarily indicative of the future performance.
+Investment return and principal value will fluctuate, and investors may not get back the full amount they originally invested.
+The information contained herein has been obtained from sources believed to be reliable; however, no representation or warranty is given to the current accuracy, completeness or reliability, and ICM Global Funds Pte.
+Ltd. accepts no liability for decisions based on such information.

 bottom of page